avatar

 ArsTechnica has an article showing that climate change isn’t and shouldn’t be a political issue.
 It’s not just for liberals.
-May we all take responsibility for being stewards of the Earth.

 Continue reading